7 min to read

 Vaultwarden vs. Official Bitwarden

-- Community Support: Relies on community support rather than official Bitwarden support
+- Community Support: Relies on community, not official Bitwarden support

-- Enterprise Features: Some advanced enterprise features may be limited or unavailable
+- Enterprise Features: Some advanced features may be limited or unavailable

 - Update Cycle: May lag behind official server updates when API changes occur

-- Licensing: Free for all features, without the license requirements of official Bitwarden
+- Licensing: Free for all features, no license requirements

 Deployment on Kubernetes using Helm